zcattacz/PJON_wiki/Home.md

 * Devices communicate through packets
 * Packet transmission is regulated by a 1 byte header

-These assumption enable internal bus connectivity and unique addressing to 254 devices, and through bus communication with unique bus addressing to 4.294.967.295 buses.
+These assumptions enable internal bus connectivity and unique addressing to 254 devices, and through bus communication with unique bus addressing to 4.294.967.295 buses.
 PJON bus and bus network addressing approach can handle up to 109.092.169.293 devices.

 ###Bus
 A PJON bus is made by a collection of up to 255 devices transmitting and receiving on the same medium.
 Communication between devices occurs through packets and it is based on democracy: every device has the right to transmit on the common medium for up to `(1000 / devices number) milliseconds / second`.